Get involved! Join one or more of the CEMS clubs, organizations and academic honor societies listed below.

 American Society of Civil Engineers (ASCE)

-ASCE is a club dedicated to the professional development of student members.
-Our goal is to integrate the student chapter into the professional engineering society.
-We strive to provide a productive and fun environment by offering site visits, guest speakers, social activities, involvement in engineering competitions, and the opportunity to work on engineering projects for the betterment of the community.
+ASCE is dedicated to the professional development of our student members.
+Focusing on integrating the student chapter into the professional engineering society, we strive to provide a productive and fun environment by offering site visits, guest speakers, social activities, involvement in engineering competitions, and the opportunity to work on engineering projects for the betterment of the community.

 We have the opportunity to compete in one of the biggest and most renowned engineering competitions in the nation: The AISC/ASCE National Student Steel Bridge Competition.
 The club designs, analyzes, and fabricates a steel bridge customized to a specific set of rules each year.
 We travel to compete against numerous universities throughout New England.